10 Things Self-Employed Taxpayers Can Write Off for Savings

 Tax time is here, and if you work for yourself, you can lower your tax bill by writing off a bunch of business-related expenses.
 When it comes to saving money and staying in the good graces of the Internal Revenue Service, the name of the game is meticulous documentation, receipts, logs, and records.
 A word to the wise: Be honest about what you actually use for business purposes and speak with an accountant just to be sure.

-Most self-employed taxpayers can write off not just their own health insurance premiums but those of their spouse and dependants, as well -- whether they itemize deductions or not.
+Most self-employed taxpayers can write off not just their own health insurance premiums when they file their taxes but also those of their spouse and dependents, as well -- whether they itemize deductions or not.
 The only requirement is that they cannot be eligible for coverage under a spouse's employer's plan.
 The deducted amount cannot exceed the total earnings of the business.

 If you own property used to generate income, you can write off its depreciating value, provided you own it for more than one year.
 This could be a computer for a writer or a gas-powered generator for a contractor.
 The IRS requires an estimate of the property's useful life span and the amount of time you will be able to use it to generate income.